cocoellis/cocoellis/app/data/about.md

 Hi!
 Thank you for visiting my site!
 <br>
 <br>
 I am a software developer focused in design and UI.
-I am available to consult on projects and am particularly interested in social impact, education, and innovation.
-I enjoy advising companies and may even be available for pro-bono work depending on the time commitment and the project.
-If you would like to arrange a meeting, I am based in New Orleans.
+I am available for hire at the moment.
 <br><br>
 #### Currently Seeking
-In previous roles I have learned how to build teams and manage people, build relationships with customers, and sell enterprise products.
-Now I am looking to fully focus on building innovative and sustainable software.
+I am currently seeking a new job that will challenge me to expand my skillset.
+I am interested in education, innovation, marketing, and fashion.
 <br><br>
 #### Some History
 I've lived in New Orleans for my entire life, only leaving for college from 2012 - 2016.
 My passion for software grew after building a software company in an Entrepreneurship course.
 I began teaching myself how to code, working at technology companies, and I eventually took the dive to pursue software development full time.